 Internally, a management committee meets every week to check on the status of every projects and functioning of the core facility, and every month to follow the R&D projects that allow us to stay at the state-of-the-art of genomic applications.

 Since 2010, the genomics core facility proposes high-throughput sequencing with the Illumina short reads technology.
 Sequencers are regularly renewed to follow technical evolutions.
-A NextSeq 2000 is going to be acquired in 2021.
+A NextSeq 2000 was acquired in 2021.
 With this high-throughput sequencing technology, the core facility has focused on applications in functional genomics, with RNA-seq protocols (small quantities, mRNA…)

 We have acquired in 2017 a Chromium from 10x Genomics.
 This technology at the scale of single-cells is at the disposal of our collaborators, and enables to sequence RNA in unique cells, on an Illumina sequencer.
-A study in currently in progress at the core facility to propose long-read sequencing in single cells on the ONT technology, to enable a more precise analysis of transcripts.
+Since 2022, we propose long-read sequencing in single cells on the ONT technology, to enable a more precise analysis of transcripts.

 In 1998, Institut Curie, ESPCI and Ecole normale supérieure (ENS Paris), have established one of the first French core facility dedicated to transcriptomic data output and analysis.
 Once created, the genomics core facility of the Montagne Sainte-Geneviève was aiming at making genomic equipment reachable.
 The goal is to help laboratories with their high-throughput projects and popularize great-scale technics through the scientific community.
 By achieving these goals, we are recognized on national scale thanks to approvals from RIO (Réseau Inter Organismes: CNRS, INSERM, INRA et CEA) in 2002, RNG (Réseau National Génopôle) in 2005 and IBiSA (Infrastructures en Biologie Santé et Agronomie) in 2008.